 How many credits per year can I teach?

-- a) Part-time faculty members who have acquired ninety (90) credits or more of seniority may teach up to eighteen credits per academic year.
+- Part-time faculty members who have acquired ninety (90) credits or more of seniority may teach up to eighteen (18) credits per academic year;

-- b) Part-time faculty members who have acquired twenty-four (24) credits or more of seniority but fewer than ninety (90) credits of seniority may teach up to twelve credits per year.
+- Part-time faculty members who have acquired twenty-four (24) credits or more of seniority but fewer than ninety (90) credits of seniority may teach up to twelve (12) credits per academic year;

 Problems with course assignments, potential grievances